-One of the very initial physical exercises that your baby will get is that newborn tummy time is vital for developing strong muscles of the neck, arms, and legs and building upper body and core strength.
-Let us understand what is tummy time for babies.
+One of the very initial physical exercises that your baby will get is tummy time for newborn, which is vital for developing strong neck, arms, and leg muscles and building upper body and core strength.
+First, let us understand what is tummy time for babies.

 What is tummy time?

-The time that babies spend on their stomachs while awake is called tummy time.
+The time babies spend on their stomachs while awake is called tummy time.
 Tummy sleep, where your baby is sleeping on the stomach, is not tummy time.
 While on tummy time, your baby will try to pull their head up and balance on their forearms.
-Babies usually start tummy time right from the time they are newborn babies and continue with it throughout their first year, till they start crawling, cruising & walking.
+Babies usually start tummy time right from the time they are newborn babies and continue with it throughout their first year till babies start crawling, cruising & walking.

 When to start tummy time?

 Initially, your baby might fuss a little and not like putting on the tummy.
-But once they gain the strength to lift their head and look around and explore the world around them, they will start to love it.
+But once they gain the strength to lift their head, look around, and explore the world, they will start to love it.

 What are the basics of tummy time?

-- Till at least the age of 4 – 5 months, give only supervised tummy time to your baby.
+• Till at least 4 – 5 months, give only supervised tummy time to your baby.

-- Avoid giving tummy time on the bed.
-Instead, choose a flat, stable, and hard surface for tummy time.
+• Avoid giving tummy time on the bed.
+Instead, choose a flat, stable, hard surface for tummy time.

 How to do tummy time?

-- The best time to give your baby tummy time is between diaper change or when they are just up from their nap.
+• The best time to give your baby tummy time is between cloth diaper changes or when they are just up from their nap.

-- Surround your baby with their favourite toys to help them and encourage them to pull themselves up and ahead.
+• Surround your baby with their favorite toys to help them and encourage them to pull themselves up and ahead.

-- Use tummy time to bond with your baby with some books and story reading sessions.
+• Use tummy time to bond with your baby with books and story-reading sessions.

 Ways to boost tummy time

-- If your baby is still too young to pull themselves up, help them by propping them up by placing a nursing pillow under their chest.
+• If your baby is still too young to pull themselves up, help them by propping them up by placing a Mustard Seed Pillow under their chest.

-- Place your baby on your tummy while you lie on your back - this gives them a safer and more guided practice for tummy time.
+• Place your baby on your tummy while you lie on your back - this gives them safer and more guided practice for tummy time.